Head of Lab:

 Born and raised in central Connecticut, Wallis comes from the University of Connecticut where he worked in Prof. Leslie Shor’s lab on agricultural biotechnology.
 He joined the Simunovic lab in 2020 and now develops technologies for controlled stem cell differentiation through synthetic biology.
 He is interested in studying the genetic mechanisms of human development until his inevitable transformation into a mad scientist with dreams of killing Spiderman.

-Undergraduate in Chemical Engineering
+PhD student in Chemical Engineering and Fellow

 Baltasar grew up in Caracas, Venezuela and moved to Florida where he ended up getting his bachelor’s degree in Biomedical Engineering from the University of Florida.
 At UF, he studied potential methods to treat Type 1 Diabetes using oxygen generating biomaterials and islet cells under Dr. Cherie Stabler.
 After graduation, Baltasar moved to New York City to pursue a Chemical Engineering PhD.
 He joined the Simunovic Lab in 2021 and is interested in unraveling the mysteries surrounding organogenesis through tissue engineering and biomaterial research.
 Outside the lab, Baltasar enjoys exploring NYC, traveling, and trying to obtain tickets to a Bad Bunny concert.